ibm-cloud-docs/cloud-object-storage/libraries/java.md

 # Java

 The COS SDK for Java is comprehensive, and has features and capabilities not described in this guide.
-For detailed class and method documentation, as well as the source code, see the [GitHub repository](https://github.com/).
+For detailed class and method documentation [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/).
+Source code can be found in the [GitHub repository](https://github.com/ibm/ibm-cos-sdk-java).

 ## Getting the SDK
 The easiest way to consume the IBM COS Java SDK is to use Maven to manage dependencies.
 If you aren't familiar with Maven, you get can get up and running using the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.